retaildevcrews/ngsa-asb/spikes/cluster-add-ons/readme.md

-# Deploying Add-ons to K8's Clusters
+# Deploying Add-ons to K8's Clusters Using Argo CD ApplicationSets

+The purpose of this example is to illustrate how ArgoCD can be used to deploy cluster add-ons at scale while leveraging GitOps principles.

 ## What is a cluster add-on?